-Maintained schools - Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
+the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.

-- The Teachers' Standards state that teachers, including headteachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties. - The statutory guidance Working Together to Safeguard Children (DfE 2018) covers the legislative requirements and expectations of individual services (including schools and colleges) to safeguard and promote the welfare of children.
+The Teachers' Standards state that teachers, including headteachers, must have regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; and uphold public trust in the teaching profession as part of their professional duties.

+The statutory guidance Working Together to Safeguard Children (DfE,2018) covers the legislative requirements and expectations of individual services (including schools and colleges) to safeguard and promote the welfare of children.
 It also provides the framework for the three local safeguarding partners (the local authority; a clinical commissioning group for an area, any part of which falls within the local authority; and the chief officer of Police for a Police area, any part of which falls within the local authority area) to make arrangements to work together to safeguard and promote the welfare of local children including identifying and responding to their needs.
-The guidance confirms that it applies, in its entirety, to all schools. - The statutory guidance Keeping Children Safe in Education (DfE 2021) is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
-Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children. - Otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies, maintained nursery schools unless and pupil referral units. - 'Alll staff must read Part One of Keeping Children Safe in Education 2021.
-Staff can find a copy in the blue file by the signing in book.
-In addition, all staff who work directly with children must read Part Five and Annex A
+The guidance confirms that it applies, in its entirety, to all schools.

+The statutory guidance Keeping Children Safe in Education (DfE 2023) is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
+Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.

+Otherwise stated, 'school' in this guidance means all schools, whether maintained, non-maintained or independent, including academies and free schools, alternative provision academies, maintained nursery schools unless and pupil referral units.